vitessio/website/content/en/docs/23.0/reference/features/tablet-throttler.md

 Tablets in the same shard collaborate.
 The `Primary` tablet polls the replica tablets, and replica tablets report and sometimes push throttler notifications to the `Primary`.

-However, we limit the collaboration to specific tablet types, based on `--throttle_tablet_types` VTTablet flag.
+However, we limit the collaboration to specific tablet types, based on `--throttle-tablet-types` VTTablet flag.
 By default, the `Primary` only collaborates with `replica` tablet types, which means tablets such as `backup` do not affect any throttling behavior.
 The throttler routinely updates the roster of participating tablets.

 ### Metrics